gstanden/orabuntu-lxc/README.md

 * Present LUNs in 3 locations, including a container-friendly non-symlink location under /dev/lxc_luns
 * Present LUNs to containers directly, only the LUNs for that container, at full bare-metal storage performance.

-**Note 1** CentOS 7 and RedHat 7 use Ubuntu Hirsute 21.04 for the LXC containerized DNS/DHCP.
+**Note 1** CentOS 7 and RedHat 7 use Ubuntu Hirsute 21.04 for the LXC containerized replicated DNS/DHCP.

 **Note 2** All Orabuntu-LXC supported distros and releases were tested on freshly installed systems using LVM.
 If you install on existing machines it is possible unforseen issues could arise during the Orabuntu-LXC deployments.
 Please open an issue at the Orabuntu-LXC github if you run into an issue on an existing machine.